Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
     ```

 4. Now the application will ask you to login to Azure.
-During the first run, login flow will also ask you consent to providing permissions to `AzureIndustrialIoTDeployment` application.
+During the first run, login flow will also ask your consent to provide permissions to `AzureIndustrialIoTDeployment` application.
 If you are not an admin in your Azure account, you would be asked to request consent from an admin.

     * On Windows, an interactive flow will launch a web browser and ask you to login to Azure.